idin-khayami/idin-khayami/README.md

 ### Hi there 👋

+I'm Idin Khanoom Khayami, A 28 year old self-taught developer with 8+ years of experience using technologies such as react, angular, responsive etc. to develop web applications, who is insterest in a position with an interest in developing progressive web applications.
+Passionate about the new technologies: TypeScript, Go, ... in no particular order.
+I love exploring new technologies and playing around with them.

 <!--
 **idin-khayami/idin-khayami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.